github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 You can use {% data variables.product.prodname_dependabot_version_updates %} to ensure that references to actions{% ifversion dependabot-updates-actions-reusable-workflows %} and reusable workflows{% endif %} used in your repository are kept up to date.
 Actions are often updated with bug fixes and new features to make automated processes more reliable, faster, and safer. {% data variables.product.prodname_dependabot_version_updates %} take the effort out of maintaining your dependencies as {% data variables.product.prodname_dependabot %} does this automatically for you.
 For more information, see "[AUTOTITLE](/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot)."
 {% endif %}

-{% ifversion required-workflows %}

-## Required workflows

-Required workflows allow you to specify workflows to run on selected repositories or all repositories in your organization, providing the ability to enforce organization-wide security policies while only maintaining a single workflow.
-Required workflows appear as required status checks on pull requests and the checks must succeed before the pull request can be merged.
-For more information, see "[AUTOTITLE](/actions/using-workflows/required-workflows)."

-{% endif %}

 {% ifversion internal-actions %}
 ## Allowing workflows to access internal {% ifversion private-actions %}and private {% endif %}repositories